syncfusion-content/windowsforms-docs/WindowsForms/Menus/Detachable-CommandBar.md

 ## Adding command bar via designer

 The command bar can be added via the `DetachedCommandBars` selection from the smart tags options.
-The below image show the command bar is added to the menu via the designer settings.
+The below image shows the command bar is added to the menu via the designer settings.

 ![Command bar added to the bar](Detachable-Commandbar-images/adding_CommandBar_Designer.png)